teepiik/vizdata/README.md

 # vizdata
-Interactive data visualization mini project
+Interactive data visualization mini project for the University of Helsinki course